JasonLS/RESTAutonomousPi/docs/index.md

 ---
 layout: default
 ---
-> R.E.S.T club is a forging ground for the tech leaders of tomorrow
+> R.E.S.T club is a forging ground for the tech leaders of tomorrow.
     -Rasul Mahones (Mentor)

+> There is no better way to learn, than from your own mistakes.
+    -Jason Sedluk (Project Leader)

 # Introduction
 Hello.
 This is the "RESTAutonomousPi" project where we take a PowerWheels car, reverse engineer it and make a small computer drive it, instead of a small child.
 Below are code snippets, Due Dates, and other resources we used and compiled so future teams of REST and others could use an autonomous vehicle with a Raspberry Pi.